What is a PGCE?

 Our Primary PGCE will prepare you to teach ages 5 to 11 and incorporates Qualified Teacher Status (QTS).

-Our PGCE Secondary programme is one of the top ten teacher training institutions nationally.
+Our PGCE Secondary course is one of the leading teacher training programmes in the UK.